Untitled

 Course Description

-In this course, students explore beginning strategies for painting in oils or acrylic.
+In this course, students explore beginning painting strategies in oils or acrylic.
 Emphasis is on process and investigation of various spatial structures in both representational and nonrepresentational modes.
-Material and historical concerns are integral parts of this directed investigation.
-Goals are the development of a formal vocabulary, visual sensitivity and manipulative skills.
+Students develop a formal vocabulary, visual sensitivity and manipulative skills.
 Recommended prior learning: Drawing I or Introduction to Studio Art.

 Essential Objectives